 Dan Schneider

-Vice President, MRC Free Speech America, MRC Business and External Affairs
+Vice President, MRC Free Speech America and External Affairs

 Dan Schneider is a lawyer, policy professional, and political strategist.
 Throughout his lengthy career, he has worked in Washington, D.C., New York City, and Zheng Zhou, China (also known as iPhone City).